elastic/examples/README.md

 If you want to learn how to start an **Elasticsearch** cluster with Docker, take a look at this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
 The [docker-compose-dev.yml](docker-compose-dev.yml) file start Elasticsearch as single node mode.
-Xpack activation is not included.
+Xpack security extension activation is not included.

 **Filebeat** will ship your logs to this Elasticsearch container.
 To learn more on how Filebeat works and how to configure your `harvesters` and `prospectors` take a look at